ag-sanjjeev/mysql-notes/README.md

 11. [Updating data in MySQL tables](docs/update-data.md)
 12. [Deleting data from MySQL tables](docs/delete-data.md)

-If you want complete documentation for understanding all basics then take look [Here](docs/topics.md)
+Do you need all above topics in one single combined page, then [READ Combined Topics](docs/topics.md)

 Each section provides clear explanations and step-by-step instructions to help you grasp the concepts and perform the operations effectively.